A fantastic aspect of fishing around South West Rocks is the variety of locations on offer!

 We use a mixture of techniques from jigging metal and soft plastic lures, trolling and casting hard bodies, live and dead baits.
 Every method has it’s pros and cons – the main objective for me as a tour guide is that everyone has the best chance of landing fish, and has fun while doing so!

-Dotted around the Smokey Cape area are 3 larger islands being Fish Rock, Black Rock and Green Island.
+Dotted around the Smokey Cape area are 3 larger islands being Black Rock, Fish Rock and Green Island.

-These locations are zoned marine parks due to their population of grey nurse sharks – meaning no bait fishing is allowed.
+The latter two locations are zoned marine parks due to their population of grey nurse sharks – meaning no bait fishing is allowed within 200m.

 Lures are fine.